HPCE/hpce-2016-cw6/readme.md

 - Logging information printed to stderr

-Let's generate higher resolution 63x63 mesh, run it for 1024 heat updates, and sub-sample by 4 spatially and 8 temporally, and turn the logging off:
+Let's generate higher resolution 63x63 mesh, run it for 1024 heat updates, and sub-sample by 4 temporally and 8 spatially (originally I labelled these wrong, see issue #14) and turn the logging off:

     mkdir -p w